sHuewe/MapMarkerHandler/README.md

 ### Use the library

 First you have to pass a List of type `List<? extends I_SortableMapElement>` to the library.
-If you want to use functions related to the sorting function, this List have to be sorted by yourself (before passing it to the library).
+If you want to use functions related to the sorting function, this List has to be sorted by yourself (before passing it to the library).
 The initialization for our picture-example (with `pictures`is a List of `PictureData`) is done by
 ```java
 MarkerHandler handler=	new MarkerHandler(pictures, getResources().getDisplayMetrics());